allegro/bigflow/docs/technologies.md

 ### Resolving dependency clashes [DEPRECATED]

 Dependency clashes in an Apache Beam job running on Dataflow result in a "hanging" (not making any progress but also not failing instantly) job.
-It's a common issue so we have created a tool that helps avoid such cases.
+It's a common issue, so we have created a tool that helps avoid such cases.

 The tool is an automatic dependency clash resolver.
 To use the resolver in your project, run the following command: